composable-operator/composable/README.md

 git clone git@github.com:IBM/composable.git
 ./composable/hack/install-composable.sh [namespace]
 ```
-An optional [namespace] argument specifies the namespace in which the controller pod will run.
+An optional [namespace] argument spec`ifies the namespace in which the controller pod will run.
 If a namespace is not provided, the controller pod will run in the `default` namespace.

 ## Examples